Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Correctors

 \begin{corollary} Let $\vartheta$ be given as in Corollary $\ref{lemma3.4}$.
 Suppose that $(W_j,\pi_j)$ is a weak solution of \eqref{pde2.1} with $j=1,\cdots,d$.
 Then, for any $1<q<\infty$, there exists a constant $\lambda\in(0,1]$ as the same as in Lemma $\ref{lemma2.2}$ such that a refined decay estimate

 holds for any $t>0$, which further leads to

-where the up to constant depends on $d$, $q$, $\lambda$, $T$ and the character of $Y_f$. \end{corollary}
+where the up to constant depends on $d$, $q$, $\lambda$, $T$, and the character of $Y_f$. \end{corollary}

-\begin{proof} Using the same arguments as given for Lemma $\ref{lemma2.2}$, we can derive the estimate $\eqref{pri:3.10}$ from the interpolation between the refined estimate $\eqref{pri:3.6}$ and the semigroup estimates (see for example \cite[Lemma 5.1]{Tsai18}), while the stated estimate $\eqref{pri:3.11}$ directly follows from $\eqref{pri:3.10}$ coupled with Poincare's inequality (by noting zero-boundary condition of $W_j$ for $t>0$), and this completes the proof. \end{proof}
+\begin{proof} Using the same arguments as given for Lemma $\ref{lemma2.2}$, we can derive the estimate $\eqref{pri:3.10}$ from the interpolation between the refined estimate $\eqref{pri:3.6}$ and the semigroup estimates (see e.g. \cite[Lemma 5.1]{Tsai18}), while the stated estimate $\eqref{pri:3.11}$ directly follows from $\eqref{pri:3.10}$ coupled with Poincare's inequality (by noting zero-boundary condition of $W_j$ for $t>0$), and this completes the proof. \end{proof}

 \begin{lemma}[antisymmetry and regularities] For any $0<t<T$, let $B(\cdot,t)=\{b_{ij}(\cdot,t)\}_{1\leq i,j\leq d}$ be given as in Propostion $\ref{prop2.1}$.
 Then there hold the structure properties: